-\paragraph{Finite-size security of DM CV-QKD protocols via Gaussian extremality.} Similarly to asymptotic proofs, methods for proving the security of DM CV-QKD protocols relying on Gaussian extremality arguments emerged.
-In~\cite{Papanastasiou2021} the authors undertake a thorough analysis of the composable finite-size security of a CV-QKD protocol using phase-encoded coherent states and heterodyne detection against Gaussian collective attacks.
-Their investigation assumes the presence of trusted thermal noise and does not consider post-selection.
-By leveraging the LHL against quantum side-information~\cite{Tomamichel2012a}, they derive a bound on the secure key rate.
-Exploiting the tensor-product structure of the quantum state, which follows from the collective attack assumption, and using AEP they express their key rate formula in terms of the von Neumann entropy.
-This formulation allows them to establish a connection between finite-size key rates and asymptotic key rates, accounting for finite-size correction terms.
-Parameter estimation is conducted through maximum likelihood estimators.
-The resulting key rate formula then is evaluated numerically, with the introduction of a cutoff to make the problem computationally feasible.
-However, this cutoff remains as an assumption.
-The paper focuses on the case involving two and three signal states as already for this limited number of states, the computational demand seems to be considerable, specifically, achieving a higher number of significant digits necessary for low transmission (i.e., high distances).
-While the approach is rather general, it remains uncertain whether it can be effectively extended to accommodate a larger number of signal states.
+\paragraph{Finite-size security of DM CV-QKD protocols via Gaussian extremality.} Methods similar to asymptotic proofs for proving the security of DM CV-QKD protocols by relying on Gaussian extremality arguments emerged. ~\cite{Papanastasiou2021} undertook a thorough analysis of the composable finite-size security of a CV-QKD protocol using phase-encoded coherent states and heterodyne detection against Gaussian collective attacks.
+Their investigation assumes the presence of trusted thermal noise and does not consider postselection.
+By leveraging the LHL against quantum side information~\cite{Tomamichel2012a}, they derived a bound on the secure key rate.
+Exploiting the tensor-product structure of the quantum state, which follows from the collective-attack assumption, and, using the AEP, they expressed the key rate formula in terms of the von Neumann entropy.
+This formulation allowed to establish a connection between finite-size key rates and asymptotic key rates that account for finite-size correction terms.
+Parameter estimation is conducted through maximum-likelihood estimators.
+The resulting key rate formula is then evaluated numerically, with the introduction of a cutoff to make the problem computationally feasible.
+However, this cutoff remains an assumption.
+The paper~\cite{Papanastasiou2021} focused on the case involving two and three signal states, as for this limited number of states, the computational demand already seems to be considerable specifically, achieving a higher number of significant digits necessary for low transmission (i.e., high distances).
+While the approach is general, it remains uncertain whether the method can be effectively extended to accommodate a larger number of signal states.